Preseason scouting will give you a good idea of where the deer will be on opening day. But what about after that?

 Hotspots: Go to water sources now because bucks need to consistently rehydrate when the chasing phase of the rut starts.
 You can also count on bucks to show up at doe bedding areas, such as low brushy places.
 And zero in on security cover.
 That means dense, distant, or overlooked spots.
 Once peak breeding arrives, bucks force estrous does into such cover, and when firearm season opens, this is where the big ones escape from pressure.

-Hunt Plan: Sit all day, or for as long as possible.
-When deer aren't on their feet due to hunting pressure or because they're tending does, take the action to them by still-hunting or organizing a drive.
+Hunt Plan: Sit all day, or for as long as possible, in your best terrain funnels near doe bedding areas or security cover.
+If you know bucks are visiting a doe feeding area, don’t hesitate to put out a decoy and/or call and rattle aggressively.
+When deer aren’t on their feet due to hunting pressure or because they’re tending does, take the action to them by still-hunting or organizing a drive.

 Deer Behavior: Exhausted from the rut and pressured by hunters, bucks focus on eating and staying alive.
 They generally reduce their movements to a simple bed-to-feed pattern.